CS 70

 • LHS Cow speaking

-We did mention this in HW5, but let's go over it again…
+We mentioned this in HW5, but let's go over it again…

 History: struct in C

 In C, a struct is just used to aggregate multiple data members together into a single thing.
-In C there is no such thing as private data and structs don't have member functions; external code operates on the data in a struct.
+C doesn't support “private data” and structs don't have member functions; instead, the data in a struct is manipulated by external code.

 Technical Similarities

-From a technical perspective, in C++, structs can do anything classes can do, but there are a couple of minor differences that preserve backwards compatibility:
+From a technical perspective, in C++, structs can do anything classes can do, but there are a couple of minor differences that preserve backwards compatibility with C:

 • In a struct, data members are public by default.
 (In a class they are private by default.)